Russell Dickerson (album)

-Russell Dickerson is the third album by American country music singer Russell Dickerson.
-It was released November 4, 2022 via Thirty Tigers.
+Russell Dickerson is the third studio album by American country music singer Russell Dickerson.
+It was released November 4, 2022, through Thirty Tigers.

 Content

-The album includes the lead single "She Likes It", a duet with Jake Scott.
+The album includes the lead single "She Likes It", a duet with Jake Scott, which was released on April 4, 2022.
 Dickerson had discovered Scott online and encouraged him to join a songwriting session, which also led to him providing vocals on the track.
+"God Gave Me a Girl" was released in December 2022 as the second single from the album.

 Dickerson co-wrote every song on the album and co-produced with Dann Huff, Zach Crowell, Casey Brown, Josh Kerr, Ben Johnson, and Alysa Vanderheym.
 He told Marcus K. Dowling of The Tennessean that individual tracks were inspired by the birth of his child and seeing his wife, Kailey, sing to her.
 Other tracks were inspired by "quiet moments" the couple had during the COVID-19 pandemic.
 The couple's infant son, Remington, can be heard at the end of the track "Just Like Your Mama".

+A deluxe edition of the album subtitled The Afterparty Deluxe was issued on November 3, 2023, a year after its initial release.
+It included new acoustic and live versions of several tracks on the original album, plus a new collaboration with Needtobreathe on "Red Dirt Church".

 Critical reception

-An uncredited review in AllMusic rated the album three out of five stars, stating that "adopts a more reflective, though no less amiable tone than its predecessor."
+A staff review on AllMusic rated the album three out of five stars, stating that "adopts a more reflective, though no less amiable tone than its predecessor".